Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 The Rule of 40% is a metric to determine the health of SaaS businesses using revenue growth & profitability.
 Find out how.

 SaaS companies who want to measure their overall health often turn to the Rule of 40%.
 The Rule of 40 is an easy way to understand how your profitability and growth are measuring up.
-The rule states that the combined profit margin and growth rate should equal 40% to be considered healthy.
+It states that the combined profit margin and growth rate should equal 40% to be considered healthy.

 The Rule of 40 is calculated by:

-As long ago as 2015, venture capitalists began to popularize the Rule of 40 as a health check for SaaS companies.
+Around 2015, venture capitalists began to popularize the Rule of 40 as a health check for SaaS companies.
 The metric allows for an adjustment between short-term profitability and long-term growth investments making it ideal for many organizations.

 As a startup, your goal is to get to 40% with your growth rate and profit combined.
 Meeting this benchmark will impress potential investors and venture capitalists.

 When you think about it, isn’t everything in business based on achieving a balance?
-The Rule of 40 is a very useful SaaS metric that calculates the trade-offs between revenue growth and profitability.
-The Rule of 40 gives deep insight into how sustainable and profitable a SaaS business is and gives insight into its potential for the future.
+The Rule of 40 is a useful SaaS metric that calculates the trade-offs between revenue growth and profitability.
+The Rule of 40 provides in-depth insight into how sustainable and profitable a SaaS business is and its potential for the future.
 24